wifi-tally/wifi-tally/documentation/docs/troubleshooting.md

 which signal the tally should show.**

 * Did the hub connect to your Video Mixer?

+## The colors on the LEDs are messed up

+* Is the wiring correct?
+* It is not unheared of, that the pins of LEDs are not labeled correctly.
+Maybe switch them around.
+* If the colors that should be on are off and vice versa, you probably use an LED with common cathode.
+See the [tally documentation](tally.md#using-leds-with-common-cathode) how to fix it.

 ## The Hub can not connect to ATEM video mixer